-How often should you use Nizoral?
+How often Should you use Nizoral Shampoo?

-When you do shampoo with Nizoral, make sure to keep it on your scalp for at least two minutes after lathering and before rinsing.
+When you do shampoo with Nizoral, make sure to keep it on your scalp for at least 3-4 minutes after lathering and before rinsing.
 Some people recommend rinsing hair in cold water rather than hot water in the shower.
 The former prevents excessive moisture loss and skin drying out.

 In 2012 or so, it seemed like US drug stores and pharmacies such as Walmart, Walgreens and CVS stopped carrying Nizoral shampoo, at least when it comes to the most popular blue bottle variety (see photo further below).
 I thought this was because of the warnings related to side effects from taking oral Ketoconazole.
 I later found out that the problems with availability were due to the shampoo’s manufacturer having production issues at its main plants, rather than any issues related to side effects.